Seventy-First High School

-School history
+History

 Six schools in the Seventy-First Township consolidated in 1924 to form one: McPherson, Glendale, Haymount, Kornbow, Westover, and Galatia.
 The new school, built on the Glendale site, was named after the township.
 The township was named after the Scottish immigrants who were descendants of the 71st Regiment of Foot, Fraser's Highlanders, a Scots regiment of the British Army that fought with distinction during the French and Indian War and then disbanded.
-The 71st (Highland) Regiment was later re-raised during the American Revolution and fought with distinction throughout that war.
+The 71st (Highland) Regiment was later re-raised during the American Revolutionary War and fought with distinction throughout its duration.

 The original school was built in November 1924, consisting of one two-story building with thirteen classrooms for grades one through twelve.
 A total enrollment of three hundred sixty-seven enthusiastic and dedicated students opened wide its doors of learning.
 On May 25, 1925, Seventy-First inaugurated its first graduation.
 A class consisting of five members achieved the first commencement exercise.

 The original building now houses the Seventy-First Classical Middle School.

 In 1962, a new building was built across the street and in the fall of that same year, the first classes were held in the new building.
 The wing at the back was added in 1965.
 The school was growing so rapidly that huts were added in 1966 and each year until 1972, and again from 1973 until 1976.
 Another new wing was added in 1967.

 In the spring of 1973, new tennis courts, new football bleachers, and other improvements were added to the athletic field.
 In the 1972–1973 school year, Seventy-First received full accreditation from the Southern Association of Colleges and Schools.
 A new vocational building and a new greenhouse were officially opened for the 1974–75 school year.
 Construction of the newest wing was begun in the fall of 1988 for use in the 1989–1990 school year.